NWU-MuST/STP-appserver/install/README.md

 curl -i -k -v -H "Content-Type: application/json" -X PUT -d '{"username": "root", "password": "rootpass"}' http://127.0.0.1:9999/wsgi/projects/admin/login
 ```

-which should return a token, e.g.:
+which should return a token (your token will be different and you must keep track of this token as subsquent requests make use of this token), e.g.:

 ```json
 {"message": "YmVkNWEyNzYtM2IwZS00ZDFmLTg0YjAtYzk0YjU3ZjI2N2I1"}